PremKishanMishra/LA-Crime-Analysis/README.md

 # LA-Crime-Analysis

+## Overview
-LA Crime Analysis: Utilizing CID data to analyze crime trends in Los Angeles, providing actionable insights for enhancing public safety.
+LA Crime Analysis is a project aimed at utilizing CID data to analyze crime trends in Los Angeles, providing actionable insights for enhancing public safety.

-Problem statement:
+## Problem Statement

-People all throughout Los Angeles are concerned about recent reports of crimes in numerous locations.
-The mayor of Los Angeles has established a new Criminal Investigation Division to study how and why crime is on the rise, as well as the elements that contribute to it, so that officials may take the necessary steps to keep the city's residents safe.
+Concerns have risen due to recent reports of crimes in numerous locations throughout Los Angeles.
+The mayor has established a new Criminal Investigation Division to study the rise in crime and its contributing factors, aiming to take necessary steps to ensure the safety of the city's residents.

-Objective:
+## Objective

-As a member of the Analytics Division, you are aware that there are numerous questions that must be answered utilizing CID data.
-Import the dump file that contains various tables that are present in the database.
-Using the data, react to the questions and write a detailed report for the authorities to utilize in taking action against crimes in Los Angeles.
+As a member of the Analytics Division, the objective is to answer crucial questions using CID data.
+This involves importing the dump file containing various tables from the database and generating detailed reports for authorities to aid in taking action against crimes in Los Angeles.

-Data Description:
+## Data Description

-You have information on several types of crimes that occurred in different areas throughout Los Angeles: what was the crime, who was the victim, and where did the incident occur?
-What is the age of the victim and so on?

-The data dictionary (crime_la.txt), which has detailed descriptions of each column, and the dump file (crime_la_dumpfile.sql), can be found in the same data folder.
-The crime_la_proj.rar file (ATTACHED WITH MAIL) contains the data folder and the diagram folder which contains the ER diagram.
+The dataset includes information on various types of crimes, victims, and locations across Los Angeles.
+Detailed descriptions of each column can be found in the data dictionary (crime_la.txt), along with the dump file (crime_la_dumpfile.sql).
+Additionally, the crime_la_proj.rar file contains essential resources such as the data folder and diagrams folder, including the ER diagram.

-Tables
+## Structure
-COntains the tables in .csv format
+- **Tables**: Contains tables in .csv format.

-Diagrams
-Has the ER relationship diagram
+- **Diagrams**: Includes the ER relationship diagram.

-Data

-Contains the dump to ingest the table
+- **Data**: Contains the dump to ingest the table.

-Solutions
-Submission_prem-5.sql
-submission_prem.pdf
+- **Solutions**: Submission files including SQL and PDF formats.

+This repository serves as a vital resource for analyzing crime data and contributing to efforts aimed at enhancing public safety in Los Angeles.